 (Revenue [income] Sector)

-In order to establish sound Revenue system without relying on external funding, a thorough approach to assure a rigorous tax-collecting and developing institutionalized system for tax-collecting will be necessary.
-The re-consideration of tax rates of various areas, as well as importing tariffs, and increase of administrative fees are all currently under consideration.
+In order to establish a sound revenue system without relying on external funding, a thorough approach to assure a rigorous tax-collecting system and developing institutionalized system for tax-collecting is necessary.
+The re-consideration of tax rates in various areas, as well as importing tariffs, and an increase of administrative fees are all currently under consideration.

 Additionally, in order to increase tax revenue, Haiti needs to stimulate its economy.
 Haiti is trying to increase its agricultural production, strengthen its exportable goods, and improve its investment environment in order to be able to receive foreign direct investment.
-Under the Moise Administration and several preceding administrations are all putting their importance on Bureau of Investment and Bureau of Tourism in order to improve Haiti’s revenue.
+Under the Moise Administration as well as several preceding administrations, importance is being placed on the Bureau of Investment and Bureau of Tourism in order to improve Haiti’s revenue.

 (A tourist attraction: the sea of Jacmel)